 Greece has a well-developed road network, a somewhat limited railway, and a very extensive network of ferry connections.
 Geographically speaking, Greece consists of a ‘mainland’ at the southern tip of the Balkan Peninsula, plus a huge number of islands in the surrounding seas.
 Mainland Greece is mountainous and has just one main train corridor running from the capital Athens to the second city Thessaloniki in the north, and from there along the coast to Alexandroupoli near the Turkish border.
 For the rest of the mainland, travel is mostly by road (with a few more minor railway lines) and you can travel by bus to Albania and Turkey.
 Greece’s international train connections are from Thessaloniki to Sofia (Bulgaria), and to Skopje (Macedonia) and on to Belgrade (Serbia).

 A plethora of domestic ferry services connect the Greek islands to the mainland, especially via the Port of Piraeus (Athens).
 The western port of Patras handles most of the international ferries between Greece and Italy, and a couple of the outlying eastern islands also have international ferries to the nearby Turkish coast.
-An Interrail pass (or a Eurail pass for non-Europeans) grants you free or discounted passage on most ferries from Italy (the Bari – Patras ferry is the best crossing for pass holders as you get free deck passage), plus 30% discounts on major domestic ferry services.
+You can search and book these ferries online with Direct Ferries.
+If you’re travelling on an Interrail pass (or a Eurail pass for non-Europeans) it grants you free or discounted passage on most ferries from Italy (the Bari – Patras ferry is the best crossing for pass holders as you get free deck passage), plus 30% discounts on major domestic ferry services.
 The rail passes also grant you a free bus ride from Patras to the closest train station (Kiato, located halfway from Patras to Athens).

 Although Greece’s train network is quite limited, it is part of the Interrail area and with the international train services to Macedonia / Serbia and Bulgaria, plus the free ferries between Italy and Greece, an Interrail / Eurail pass can be a good way to include Greece as part of a wider European overland trip.
 There is also a special Interrail Greek Islands pass available which includes free domestic ferries – see here for details.